-The following table lists the performance measures used by us to link 'compensation actually paid' to our NEOs to company performance for fiscal year 2023.
+The following table lists the performance measures used by us to link 'compensation actually paid' to our NEOs to company performance for 2024.
 The performance measures included in this table are not ranked by relative importance.

 Most Important Performance Measures

 Revenue

-Adjusted Fully Diluted Earnings Per Share
+Adjusted EBITDA